Normalized Yamabe flow on manifolds with bounded geometry

-The Yamabe flow in the non-compact setting has been studied on asymptotically conical surfaces by Isenberg, Mazzeo and Sesum \cite{IMS}, who proved locally uniform convergence of a time-rescaled metric to a complete hyperbolic metric with finite area.
-The flow has also been utilized by Bing-Long Chen and Xi-Ping Zhu \cite{chenzhu} to establish a Gap theorem for non-compact manifolds with nonnegative Ricci curvature under certain decay conditions at infinity.
-Ma, Cheng and Zhu \cite{mcz} have studied long-time existence of the Yamabe flow, under some $L^p$ conditions on the scalar curvature.
-Schulz \cite{schulzpaper} proved global existence of the Yamabe flow on non-compact manifolds with unbounded initial curvature, provided the metric is conformally equivalent to a complete metric with bounded, non-positive scalar curvature and positive Yamabe invariant.
-A recent work Ma \cite{lima} establishes global existence of the Yamabe flow on noncompact manifolds that are asymptotically flat near infinity.
+The Yamabe flow in the non-compact setting has been studied on asymptotically conical surfaces by Isenberg, Mazzeo and Sesum \cite{IMS}, who proved locally uniform convergence of the Ricci flow -- which equals the Yamabe flow on surfaces -- of a time-rescaled metric to a complete hyperbolic metric with finite area.
+Ma and Cheng \cite{macheng} have studied the Yamabe flow on complete manifolds assuming a Ricci pinching condition for the initial metric.
+Ma, Cheng and Zhu \cite{mcz} have also studied long-time existence of the Yamabe flow, under some $L^p$ conditions on the scalar curvature.
+Within the context of the Yamabe flow on non-compact manifolds, we should also mention the work by Ma \cite{lima19} on conditions for the existence of a metric with constant scalar curvature.
+Also in the context of non-compact manifolds, Schulz \cite{schulzpaper} proved global existence of the Yamabe flow with unbounded initial curvature, provided the metric is conformally equivalent to a complete metric with bounded, non-positive scalar curvature and positive Yamabe invariant.
+A recent work Ma \cite{lima} establishes global existence of the Yamabe flow on non-compact manifolds that are asymptotically flat near infinity.

 In all of these works, convergence of the flow is out of reach, since \eqref{rhocompact} is not defined and thus only the unnormalized Yamabe flow has been considered.
 In this paper we study a different type of normalization for the Yamabe flow, that allows to study convergence in the non-compact setting as well.
 We use the concepts of decreasing and increasing curvature-normalized flows, denoted by $\mbox{CYF}^{-}$ and $\mbox{CYF}^{+}$ respectively, as introduced by Su\'{a}rez-Serrato and Tapie \cite{serratotapie} for compact manifolds